kevinslin/seed-tldr/vault/linux.resize2fs.md

 # resize2fs

 > Resize an ext2, ext3 or ext4 filesystem.
-> Does not resize the underlying partition, and the filesystem must be unmounted.
+> Does not resize the underlying partition.
+The filesystem may have to be unmounted first, read the man page for more details.

 - Automatically resize a filesystem: